mroth/readtime/README.md

 ========

-readtime is an trivially simple command line utility to give you an estimate of how long it will take you to read a text-based document.
+readtime is an trivially simple command line utility to give you an estimate of how long it will take you to read a text-based document. :page_facing_up::eyes:

 Usage
 -----